Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: Introduction

-An interesting feature of the emergent SUSY discussed here is that it does not appear when the electromagnetic degrees of freedom are turned off.
-This is to be contrasted with the nice results in \cite{NittaSUSY} where the non-linear realization of SUSY in the ungauged Skyrme model is discussed.
+An interesting feature of the supersymmetric extension discussed here is that it cannot be implemented when the electromagnetic degrees of freedom are turned off.
+This is to be contrasted with the nice results in \cite{NittaSUSY} where the non-linear realization of supersymmetry in the ungauged Skyrme model is discussed.
 Moreover, it requires a quatization condition on the area of the magnetized baryonic layers.
-The supersymmetric theory possesses a central charge which is a non-linear function of the the $\Sigma$-model topological charge \cite{BPSlast1, BPSlast2} {\em i.e.} the baryonic charge.
+The supersymmetric theory possesses a central charge which is a non-linear function of the the $\Sigma$-model topological charge\footnote{ For the relevance of the barionic charge as topological invariant see \cite{Skyrme1,Skyrme2,Skyrme3,Skyrme4}, and \cite{gaugsol0,gaugsol,gaugsol1,gaugsol2,gaugsol3,gaugsol4,gaugsol5,gaugsol6,gaugsol7,gaugsol8} for analytic solution of Skyrme model and modification to it realization non-trivial topological charges. } \cite{BPSlast1, BPSlast2} {\em i.e.} the baryonic charge.
 Moreover, the regular field configurations preserving supersymetry satisfy first order equations and have a non-vanishing value for such central charge.

 In order to disclose the results discussed above, we first derive a suitable Ansatz, which allows us to describe the gauge non-linear $\Sigma$-model configurations in terms of two scalar degrees of freedom, and we write the corresponding effective action.
 At a first glance, one could be rather pessimistic about the project, since it is known that the obvious Bogomol'nyi-Prasad-Sommerfield (BPS) bound in terms of the baryonic charge cannot be saturated.
-This is at odds with SUSY, which would require that a BPS bound would be saturated in order to identify the central charge of the superalgebra with the topological charge.
+This is at odds with supersymmetry, which would require that a BPS bound would be saturated in order to identify the central charge of the superalgebra with the topological charge.
 In fact the techniques introduced in \cite{BPSlast1, BPSlast2} allowed the derivation of BPS bounds in terms of topological charges which are non-trivial functions of the obvious charges.
-These results are the ingredients needed to disclose the emergent SUSY of $\chi $PT at finite Baryons density.
+These results are the ingredients needed to disclose the supersymmetric extension of $\chi $PT at finite Baryons density.